jmtrivial/audioconvertermenu/README.md

 Add `audioConverterMenu.desktop` file in your kservice directory.
 It will add a new "Audio" entry in the right-clic menu.

+Note: On plasma6, the directory is now `$HOME/.local/share/kio/servicemenus/`.

 ## Dependancies

 * [ffmpeg](https://ffmpeg.org/) to convert files